Crash Count for SD 13

 2

-A Yamaha motorcycle hit a Ford’s side on 80th Street.
-The 21-year-old rider died, head split open.
-His 17-year-old passenger lay unconscious, bleeding.
-Both were thrown from the bike.
-Neither wore helmets.
+A Yamaha motorcycle smashed into a Ford on 80th Street.
+The 21-year-old rider died, head split.
+His 17-year-old passenger was thrown, unconscious, bleeding.
 Traffic control was ignored.
-Blood pooled on the street.
+Helmets were not worn.

 A Yamaha motorcycle crashed into the side of a Ford at 80th Street and 34th Avenue in Queens.
 The 21-year-old rider was killed, his head split open.
 His 17-year-old passenger was ejected, left unconscious and bleeding from the head.
 According to the police report, 'Traffic Control Disregarded' was listed as a contributing factor.
 Both victims were thrown from the motorcycle.
 The report states neither wore helmets, but this is noted only after the driver error.
-The crash left one dead and one seriously injured, marking another violent night on Queens streets.
+The crash left one dead and one seriously injured.

 2